 Thenjiwe Lesabe was a politician and liberation war fighter in the Zimbabwe Second Chimurenga.
 She was also a teacher by training.

-Between 1949 and 1953, Lesabe later became an active member of a social composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
+Between 1949 and 1953, Lesabe later became an active member of a social group composed of intellectuals and others interested in social welfare matters including education for Africans in the country called Gama Sigma Club in Bulawayo.
 Other prominent members of the club were Samuel Ndebele, Chief Gampu, Abraham Nkiwane, Edward Ndlovu, Francis Nehwati, Benjamin Burombo and others.

-In 1957 Lesabe became of the first people to join the Southern Rhodesian African National Congress when it was formed in 1957.
+In 1957 Lesabe became one of the first people to join the Southern Rhodesian African National Congress when it was formed in 1957.

 In 1960, she was among the first women to join the National Democratic Party (NDP), whose chairlady of the Women’s League was Anna Nyathi.
 Lesabe mobilised many people in Mzilikazi and Babourfields and formed a branch known as MZIBA (Mzilikazi/Babourfields).